 The Council-owned community facilities rebuild is separate and covers our buildings and structures (e.g. Memorial Hall, Scout hall, tennis courts, toilets and Skatepark) – read about them here.

-Start: Fulton Hogan Ltd is expected to start on site in late March 2019.
+Start: Fulton Hogan Ltd will start on site in mid-April 2019.

-Update: The Indicative Business Case on all options will be presented to the Council and NZTA for review in April/May 2019.
-Council’s roading contractor Downer will maintain the Clarence Valley temporary southern access route in the interim.
+Update: The draft Indicative Business Case on all options will be considered by Council and NZTA for initial review in April/May 2019.
+Council’s roading contractor Downer will maintain the Clarence Valley temporary four-wheel-drive southern access route in the interim.

 Current: Council has awarded a design and build construction contract to Concrete Structures Ltd (CSL) for the replacement of five single span bridges - Evans Bridge Mt Fyffe Road, Hawthorne, Rorrisons, Scotts Road, and Gillings Lane.
 To ensure safety and provide for future growth, Hawthorne, Rorrisons and Evans Bridge will be replaced with two lane bridges (not the original one lane).
 A pedestrian footpath will also be part of the new Hawthorne and Rorrisons bridges.

-Start: The construction of the replacement for Hawthorne Road Bridge is expected to start by May, the first of five to get underway.
+Start: The construction of the replacement for Hawthorne Road Bridge is expected to start in May/June, the first of five to get underway.

 Cost: $4.4 million is the total estimated cost of the project.
 Thanks to 90% funding from the NZ Transport Agency, Council’s share of the cost is just 10%.

 Likely Completion: March 2020 for all five bridges.

 Current: Tenders for construction work closed in December 2018.
 Council has identified Isaac Construction Ltd as a preferred contractor.
 All evaluation and tender negotiations are complete and Council will award the construction contract in April.